SVCE-ACM/A-December-of-Algorithms/README.md

 **Input format**:
 First line: Three integers n (the number of islands), m (the number of one-way bridges), and r (the index of the island you are initially on)
 Next m lines: Two integers ui and vi representing a one-way bridge from island ui to vi.

-Output format:
+**Output format**:

 Print the index of the island that you are most likely to get stuck on.
-If there are multiple islands,then print them in the increasing order of indices (space separated values in a single line).
+If there are multiple islands,then print them in the increasing order of indices.

 **Input Constraints**: